zjunlp/OneKE/README.md

 #### 🖊️Start with Web UI

-> Note: Before starting with the web UI, make sure the package `gradio` is already installed in your Environment.
+> Note: Before starting with the web UI, make sure the package `gradio 4.44.0` is already installed in your [Environment](https://github.com/zjunlp/OneKE/tree/main/requirements.txt).

 **Step1: Execute Command**